m21ark/pfl_t2/README.md

 ## Instalation & Execution

-This project was devloped and tested on **SICStus Prolog 4.7.1** on both Windows and Linux.
+This project was devloped and tested on **SICStus Prolog 4.7.1** on both *Windows* and *Linux*.
-The code doesn't require any more instalation steps.
+The code doesn't require any code specific instalation steps.

-To run the project open SICStus and load the file  with `[main].` After that, to run the game call the main function with `play.`
+To run the project open *SICStus* and load the file  with `[main].` After that, to run the game, call the main predicate with `play.`

 ## Game Description